From The Banshees of Inisherin (2022) to No Country for Old Men (2007), these are the best movies on Amazon Prime India streaming as of December 2022.

 This masterpiece of a film ranks near the top of my all-time favourite movies.
 It delivers on all fronts so flawlessly.
 It gives me the noir feel I love, but at the same time nailing the story and not being too far-fetched.
 LA Confidential may just be the last great film noir.

 A detective, decides to nab a highly intelligent seasonal criminal who has vowed to pull off one last robbery before he retires for good.
 We all are familiar with how the last act thing goes.
 What makes Heat remarkable is its intensity.
 Engrossing from start to finish.

 Guru Dutt’s Pyaasa is a masterpiece that highlights his best work as a filmmaker.
 He plays the role of a poet, who tries to get his work published but faces constant rejection.
 It’s one of the rare Bollywood films where songs weren’t mere fillers but aided the narrative.
 It’s on TIME Magazine’s All-Time Top 100 Movies list.

 32. Newton (2016)

 Amit Masurkar’s Newton is a darkly comic examination of a frail democratic process.
 Rajkummar Rao spectacularly plays the titular character, a young idealist who does things by the book.
 Director Masurkar strikes a perfect balance between satirical humor and tense interplay.

 Watch Newton on Amazon Prime

+Over to you now!
 Which of these is your favourite?
-Did we miss something?
-Let us know your all-time greats from Amazon Prime in the comments below.
+What did we miss?
+Tell us your favourites in the comments below.
 Sign up for our newsletter to get recommendations on the best films and TV shows, straight to your inbox.
-Or hop over to our Instagram for a new movie recommendations everyday.
+Or hop over to our Instagram for new movie recommendations.